rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_RemoveNulls

-Removes all null elements from the given list.
-If a List of Text (string) is passed it, removes empty strings ("") as well.
+Removes all `null` elements from the given List.
+If a List of Text is passed in, removes empty strings (`""`) as well.
 If not a List, returns what was passed in.

 | Parameter | Description                   |
 | --------- | ----------------------------- |